UnaBiz/UnaSurvey/README.md

 ## Components

-`index.ts`: For testing, this scripts simulates a Sigfox message from a UnaBell.
+`index.ts`: For testing, this script simulates a Sigfox message from a UnaBell.
 The message is sent to the Sigfox callback in thethings.io, which calls the `sigfox_parser` Cloud Function.